Sarah M. Morin

 I earned my B.S. in Computer Science from The George Washington University.
 During my time as an undergraduate I worked as a Research Assistant for Professor Poorvi Vora and contributed to several publications on risk-limiting audits to statistically verify election outcomes.
 I also served as a Teaching Assistant in the Computer Science Department and taught for the Computer Architecture, Systems Programming, and Discrete Structures courses.

 After graduating from GW, I joined Oracle as a Software Engineer on the File System Storage team of Oracle Cloud Infrastructure (OCI) where I was later promoted to Member of Technical Staff.
 As a developer on the data-plane I was given the opportunity to tackle many complex problems in distributed storage such as introducing support for SMB protocol and building a user quota enforcement system.
-I recently left my role at Oracle to return to academia and pursue a PhD in computer science.
-More on that in this blog post.

 I live in San Francisco with my partner, Gus, and our cats, Zuko (yes, as in Avatar: The Last Airbender) and Kiwi.
 In my free time, I enjoy cooking, knitting, playing pool, and watching hockey.
 Although I have quite a few hobbies, there is nothing I enjoy more than learning and solving problems.